Wedding Invitations Inspired by Taylor Swift Eras

 A truly immersive Taylor Swift era wedding experience goes beyond the invitation card.
 Here’s how to carry the theme through your full stationery suite.

 Save the dates: The first piece your guests receive should hint at the era without giving everything away.
 A subtle color palette and typeface choice sets the tone 6 to 8 months out.
-Save the dates start from $1 per card.
+Browse save the dates from $1 per card.

 Welcome signs and table numbers: Match the typographic style of your invitations.
 Folklore couples might lean into hand-lettered signage; Reputation couples will want sharp, high-contrast printed signs.